lxqt/lxqt/.github/ISSUE_TEMPLATE/bug_report.md

 ##### System Information
 <!--- Include as many relevant details about the system you experienced    --->
 <!--- the bug in                                                           --->
-* Distribution & Version:
+* Distribution & LXQt version:
-* Kernel:
-* Qt Version:
-* liblxqt Version:
-* Package version:
+* Qt version:
+* X11 Window manager or Wayland compositor: